chrisdchristo/capsule-maven-plugin/README.md

 You define different modes for your app by setting specific manifest and/or system properties for each mode.
 So for e.g you could have a test mode which will define a test database connection, and likewise a production mode which will define a production database connection.
 You can then easily run your capsule in a specific mode by adding the `-Dcapsule.mode=MODE` argument at the command line.
 See more at [capsule modes](https://github.com/puniverse/capsule#capsule-configuration-and-modes).

-The maven plugin supports a convenient way to define modes for your capsule.
+The maven plugin supports a convenient way to define modes for your capsule (include the below in the `<configuration>` tag).

 ```
 <modes>